bmfrosty/SimpleBX/README.md

 9. Sleep
 10. Ventriloquism

 See the Link in the header for a list of all spells.
-We drop two in SimpleBX because Arcane Casters (Magic Users) deal with Read Magic and Detect Magic as Ability and Skill Checks.
+We drop two in SimpleBX because Arcane Casters (Magic Users) deal with Read Magic and Detect Magic as Skill Checks.

 Read Magic: